seungjaeryanlee/foodmap/foodmap_proj/README.md

 ## Installation and dependencies
 ### Quick start
-If you just need to get the environment set up from scratch for the first time, run `setup` as root with your OS as argument:
+If you just need to get the environment set up from scratch for the first time, run `setup` with your OS as argument:
 ```
-sudo ./setup [ubuntu|mac]
+./setup [ubuntu|mac]
 ```
 That's it!
 You should be all set to work on the project.
 Read on if you want more in depth information about dependencies and what the setup script does.